 What is syphilis?

-Syphilis is a sexually transmitted infection (STI) that can cause serious harm if not treated with medication.
+Syphilis is a sexually transmitted infection and Blood-borne Infections (STBBI) that can cause serious harm if not treated with medication.
 Many individuals infected with syphilis show no symptoms.
 Those who do have symptoms can:

 - have a sore or a pimple that is painless, generally found on the genitals, the mouth or the tongue;